Alejandra del Moral

-Paulina Alejandra Del Moral Vela (born August 22, 1983 in Cuautitlan Izcalli, State of Mexico) is the Deputy Federal District VII in Cuautitlan Izcalli for the period September 1, 2012 - August 31, 2015.
-She was the Mayor of Cuautitlán Izcalli between 2009 and 2012.
-She Was nominated by the Provincial Local District 43 in 2006.
-She graduated in Law from the Universidad Iberoamericana and earned a master's degree in Public Administration and Public Policy from the Instituto Tecnologico y de Estudios Superiores de Monterrey.
+Paulina Alejandra del Moral Vela (born 22 August 1983) is a Mexican politician.
+She served as the deputy for Federal District VII in Cuautitlán Izcalli for the period September 1, 2012 – August 31, 2015, as well as the mayor for the same entity between 2009 and 2012.
+Vela graduated in Law from the Universidad Iberoamericana and earned a master's degree in Public Administration and Public Policy from the Instituto Tecnologico y de Estudios Superiores de Monterrey.